What Professional Growth really looks like (Do these to advance your career)

 • Your plan shouldn’t be static.
 Review and adjust it quarterly to adapt to changes in your role, industry landscape, or personal circumstances.
 Continuous iteration is key.

 Without this level of structure and intention, your learning will be aimless and ultimately ineffective.
-But with a personalized development plan that’s tailored to your growth goals and integrated into your life, you’ll make consistent progress toward becoming unstoppable in your field.
+But with a personalized development plan you’ll make consistent progress toward becoming unstoppable in your field.

 The world wants you to be vanilla...